Package Leaflet: Information for the User

 Very common: Bleeding, spotting.

-Common: Breast pain, breast tenderness, breast enlargement, breast secretion, dysmenorrhea (painful menstruation), changes in menstrual flow, changes in vaginal secretion, and cervical ectropion (alteration of the cervical mucosa), amenorrhea (absence of menstruation).
+Common: Breast pain, breast tension, breast enlargement, breast secretion, dysmenorrhea (painful menstruation), changes in menstrual flow, changes in vaginal secretion, and cervical ectropion (alteration of the cervical mucosa), amenorrhea (absence of menstruation).

 Common: Fluid retention, edema (swelling), weight changes (gain or loss).

-Uncommon: Changes in lipid levels (fats) in the blood, including hypertriglyceridemia.
+Uncommon: Changes in blood lipid levels, including hypertriglyceridemia.

 Description of selected adverse reactions

-The following list includes rare or delayed adverse reactions that are considered related to the group of combined oral contraceptives (see sections “Do not use Gynovin” and “Warnings and precautions”).
+The following are very rare or delayed adverse reactions that are considered related to the group of combined oral contraceptives (see sections "Do not use Gynovin" and "Warnings and precautions").

 Tumors